 1958

-Mauldin’s first fire department, made of all volunteers, was formed.
-The first fire truck was soon purchased.
+Mauldin’s first fire department, comprised entirely of volunteers, is formed.
+The first fire truck is soon purchased.

 1961